 The Vanderbilt Department of Otolaryngology-Head & Neck Surgery is a leader in local and international outreach mission work.

 Vanderbilt Otolaryngology-Head & Neck Surgery is committed to global health.
-Our program has an over-20-year history of traveling to low-resourced areas of the world to provide integrated medical support and care to patients.
+Our program has an over-20-year history of traveling to low-resourced areas of the world to provide integrated medical and surgical education to local staff and care to patients.
 On each outreach mission trip, our expert team works with local physicians and surgeons—in coordination with local ENT societies, local academic residency programs, and host hospitals—to train them in new surgical techniques while providing free medical care to community members.
+Our goal is to help build sustainable models of care around the world with the local healthcare staff and surgeons.

-Every year, several humanitarian trips are led by Vanderbilt Otolaryngology physicians.
+Every year, several humanitarian trips are led by Vanderbilt Otolaryngology physicians with residents and fellows that have opportunities to accompany.
 Countries visited have included: Bolivia, Ethiopia, Guatemala, Guyana, Haiti, Honduras, Jamaica, Kenya, Mexico, Nicaragua, Nigeria, the Philippines, and Uganda.

 The Vanderbilt Otolaryngology–Head & Neck Surgery team is an active member of the Nashville community.
 From spirit days with the Nashville Predators to hosting local families for the annual Microtia and Atresia Educational Conference and Ear Community Summer Picnic, we take our commitment to the community seriously.